-- The PWSRCAC and other local experts with specific oil spill response expertise would no longer be able to play as active a role as they do currently in representing stakeholders in their area affected by a spill. - The proposed tribal/local government and stakeholder groups would have limited access to the Unified Command, which would make it far more difficult, and uncertain, for stakeholders to convey local knowledge, expertise and concerns directly to the Unified Command, the final decision makers in an incident, in a timely manner so that the input of the citizens can be meaningfully incorporated into an oil spill incident response.
-It also makes it more difficult for the PWSRCAC to collect timely and factual information about the incident so as to communicate to their member organizations and, in the process, to the public. - Splitting stakeholders into two groups reduces the opportunity for collaboration and cooperation among affected stakeholders.
-A combined RSC recognizes that some stakeholders transcend municipal or tribal boundaries; it is arbitrary and counterproductive to try to parse out Alaskan stakeholders into sub-groupings.
-On the contrary, part of the reason the RSC has worked well is the cohesion of the many stakeholders through participating within or with the PWSRCAC.
+- Regional Citizens' Advisory Councils and other local experts with specific oil spill response expertise would no longer be able to play an active role in representing stakeholders in their area affected by a spill. - The proposed tribal/local government and stakeholder groups would have limited access to the Unified Command, which would make it more difficult, if not impossible, for stakeholders to convey local knowledge, expertise and concerns directly to the Unified Command the final decision makers in a timely manner so that the input of the citizens can be incorporated into the response.
+It also makes it more difficult to collect timely and factual information about the incident to communicate to their constituencies. - Splitting stakeholders into two groups reduces the opportunity for collaboration and cooperation.
+A combined Regional Stakeholder Committee recognizes that some stakeholders transcend municipal or tribal boundaries; it is arbitrary and counter-productive to try to parse out Alaskan stakeholders into sub-groupings; on the contrary, part of the reason the RSC has worked well is the cohesion of the many stakeholders through participating with the RCACs.